kidscancode/godot_recipes/src/content/games/circle_jump/circle_jump_03.md

 Note that we're now sending a reference to the jumper, so add `var jumper = null` at the top, and in the `Main.gd` script update the call to read `object.capture(player)`.

-Now we can check to see if the jumper has gone full circle, and if so, decrement `orbits_left`:
+Now we can check to see if the jumper has gone full circle, and if so, decrement `current_orbits`:

 ```gdscript
 func _process(delta):